Diplomatic missions

 Official passport: visa not required

 The Republic of Bulgaria does not have an embassy in Abidjan.
-For any consular issues, all Bulgarian citizens (staying either short-term or long-term) in Côte d’Ivoire, can refer to the Bulgarian Embassy in Abuja, Federal Republic of Nigeria.
+The country is serviced by the Embassy in Abuja, Federal Republic of Nigeria.

-Address: №10 Euphrates str, off Aminu Kano Crescent, Maitama, Abuja
+Address: Bulgarian Embassy – Abuja; No 10 Euphrates str, off Aminu Kano Crescent, Maitama, Abuja

-The Embassy of Côte d’Ivoire to the Italian Republic is accredited for Bulgaria.
+The Embassy of Côte d’Ivoire in Rome is accredited to Bulgaria.

 Office: 00161 Roma, Via Guglielmo Saliceto, 6-8-10